The Potential Role of a Hydrogen Network in Europe: Hydrogen

 \subsection{Hydrogen Demand}

 Hydrogen is consumed in the industry sector to produce ammonia and direct reduced iron (DRI) (see \cref{sec:si:industry:steel}).
 Hydrogen is also consumed to produce synthetic methane and liquid hydrocarbons (see \cref{sec:si:methane:supply} and \cref{sec:si:oil:supply}) which have multiple uses in industry and other sectors.
 For transport applications, the consumption of hydrogen is exogenously fixed.
-It is used in heavy-duty land transport (see \cref{sec:si:transport:land}) and as liquified hydrogen in the navigation sector (see \cref{sec:si:transport:shipping}).
+It is used in heavy-duty land transport (see \cref{sec:si:transport:land}).
 Furthermore, stationary fuel cells may re-electrify hydrogen (with waste heat as a byproduct) to balance renewable fluctuations.
-The regional distribution of hydrogen demands is shown in \cref{fig:demand-space:hydrogen}.
+The regional distribution of spatially-fixed final hydrogen demands is shown in \cref{fig:demand-space:hydrogen}.